-Announcing herself as an ingenious genre-defying filmmaker, Alice Waddington has crossed from the land of festival-acclaimed shorts to building a colorful extravaganza for her feature debut “Paradise Hills.”
-Backed by both a legion of actresses on the rise and sumptuous production design, this Spanish-American coproduction premiered this week at the Sundance Film Festival.
+Announcing herself as an ingenious genre-defying filmmaker, Alice Waddington has crossed from the land of festival-acclaimed shorts to building a colorful extravaganza for her feature debut “Paradise Hills,” a Spanish-American coproduction backed by both a legion of actresses on the rise and sumptuous production design.

 An opulent ballroom worthy of a fairytale (in line with Disney’s live-action “Cinderella”) hosts a wedding for upper-class royalty Uma (Emma Roberts) and Son (Arnaud Valois, “B.P.M.”) in an alternative reality that exists somewhere between near-future and palatial past.
 But just as we are about to learn whether or not the union is one of mutual love, we cut to a few months prior in an exuberant island covered in rose gardens and housing a “recovery” facility (somewhere between boarding school and mental hospital) for young women who don’t fit in.

 Candy-hued spaces, white fashion-forward uniforms; and a cordial headmistress known as The Duchess (a surprisingly subdued Milla Jovovich), welcome patients into this artificial kingdom.
 Understandingly, Uma is suspicious of the relocation, a move by her parents with the intent of convincing her to marry Son.

 The world-building, courtesy of Waddington and co-writers Nacho Vigalondo (the mind behind the splendid “Colossal”) and Brian DeLeeuw, overflows with concepts and intricate attributes, which range in levels of efficacy but are always tantalizing to the eye: a memory locket with a hologram of a cherished moment, exposure to persuasive videos while riding a carousel horse, and “mirror therapy” to compel introspection.